ethereum/go-ethereum/docs/getting-started/getting-started-with-clef.md

 To exit, press ctrl-d or type exit
 ```

 The console is now active and connected to Geth.
-It can now be used to interact with the Ethereum (Goerli) network.
+It can now be used to interact with the Ethereum (Sepolia) network.

 ### List of accounts